Burakofff/credit_scoring/README.md

 **Target variable**
 - `SeriousDlqin2yrs`: the client was overdue for 90 days or more

 **Features**
-- `RevolvingUtilizationOfUnsecuredLines': total balance on credit cards and personal lines of credit except real estate and no installation debt like car loans divided by the sum of credit limits)
+- `RevolvingUtilizationOfUnsecuredLines`: total balance on credit cards and personal lines of credit except real estate and no installation debt like car loans divided by the sum of credit limits)
 - `age': age of the borrower
 - `NumberOfTime30-59DaysPastDueNotWorse`: how many times in the last 2 years there has been a delay of 30-59 days